Is email marketing dead? | An insight from Walpole corporate partner GGMR

-The first thing most of us do each morning when we wake is look at our phones.
+The first thing most of us do each morning when we wake up is look at our phones.
 We check social media and scroll through emails – however, it’s hard to disagree that emails from retailers are largely ignored.
-Despite this, by the end of 2017, the total number of business and consumer emails sent and received per day will reach 269 billion; a figure expected to continue to grow at an average annual rate of 4.4% over the next four years, reaching 319.6 billion by the end of 2021.
+Despite this, by the end of 2017, the total number of business and consumer emails sent and received per day will reach 269 billion; a figure expected to continue to grow at an average annual rate of 4.4% over the next four years.

 What’s the first step?
 You must form an understanding of the customers you want to convert, including their usage of social channels to form a complete picture.
 Using this information you can then create a content strategy which details not only the best topics of communication but also when and how you communicate.